Driving While Intoxicated – DWI

 Experienced & Aggressive Lawyer for DWI in San Antonio, TX

-If you were charged with DWI, then it is up to you to contact an experienced law firm who has successfully represented many clients charged with DWI, Intoxication Manslaughter or Intoxication Assault.
+If you were charged with DWI, then it is up to you to contact an experienced law firm that has successfully represented many clients charged with DWI, Intoxication Manslaughter, or Intoxication Assault.

-With offices in San Antonio, Corpus Christi and Laredo, TX, Don represents clients in Bexar County and the surrounding counties.
-Call 210-319-4385 today to schedule your free consultation.
+With offices in San Antonio, Corpus Christi, and Laredo, TX, Don represents clients in Bexar County and the surrounding counties.
+Call (210) 738-8383 today to schedule your free consultation.

 Under Texas law, the term “intoxicated” means not having the normal use of mental or physical faculties by reason of the consumption of: